signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="JitterBufferDepthControl"></a>
 ### Jitter Buffer Depth Control

 The [pktlib](#user-content-pktlib) jitter buffer provides user control of various depth related parameters, including min, max, and target depth, dynamic adjustment, and others.
 Default values of target and max depth are 10 and 14 packets, respectively.
-However, these can be changed if necessary. mediaMin supports a -jN command line option, where N specifies depth as number of packets.
+However, these can be changed if necessary. mediaMin supports the [-jN command line argument](#user-content-commandlinejitterbufferdepth), where N specifies depth as number of packets.
 For example, using the [OpenLI](#user-content-hi2_hi3_stream_and_openli_support) example command line shown above, jitter buffer depth could be specified as less than default values, having max depth of 12 and target depth of 7:

     mediaMin -cx86 -i../pcaps/openli-voip-example.pcap -L -d0x000c1c01 -r20 -j0x0c07